-No HAP contract can be approved until the CCHA has determined that the rent for the unit is reasonable.
+Except in the case of certain LIHTC- and HOME-assisted units, no HAP contract can be approved until the CCHA has determined that the rent for the unit is reasonable.
 The purpose of the rent reasonableness test is to ensure that a fair rent is paid for each unit rented under the HCV program.